toydotgames-archive/LockScreenChanger/README.md

 ## Planned Features: (Not certain that they'll be in the app, though!)
 * Command-line launch arguments
 	* Either with:
 		* A seperate version without a GUI which does it straight away; or
 		* The current version accepting flags and then running without the GUI and automatically proceeding
-* Alternate branch for `.png` files; as the current one uses JPEGs only.